AseasRoa/paintor/docs/v1/components/painting.md

 ## Paint Multiple Elements

-In this case, the same template will be painted over all elements with class `myClass`.
+In this case, the same component will be painted over all elements with class `myClass`.

 ::: code-group
 ```html [Using a string]